bovinehero/hunt-showdown/README.md

   + A footer which contains social media icon links to Facebook, Twitter, YouTube, Instagram, Discord, GitHub and GitLab pages.
 Additionally there is also a note of copyright for my work.
 Icons were used to keep the footer clean and tight and because they are universally recognisable.

+  +  As this project is part of a portfolio of work hosted on my personal domain of bovinehero.com I included my favicon image from the parent site which thanks to the github hosting engine auto presents itself in the address tab of the website.

+  + A :cowboy_hat_face: emoji in the title of every page.
+I did this because game is set in the 1890s Lousisiana cowboys are a part of the theme and more importantly because I can and development without a little whimsy is a job.

+  + with the exception of 404.html an external stylesheet __assets/css/main.css__.
+I chose to follow the scss naming convention of 'main.css' for this as (while not in scope here) in future projects may wish to look at thematic style toggles and varaiblising style settings in future projects.

+  + keyword and description content for SEO as recommended by best practice.

+  + An image as a fixed background image with a black fallback to aid with simulating the atmosphere in the game.
+In smaller screens a scroll down will eventually take a user to the end of the image, but in larger screens it fills it regardless of scrolling position.

 + index.html